PabloCorso/elma-web-editor/ROADMAP.md

     - View Grass
     - View Pictures
   - Check Topology (see above section)
-    - Error: Two lines are intersecting each others!
+    - "Error: Two lines are intersecting each others!
       After this dialog you will see the intersection.
-      Use Zoom-out to see where it is located!
+      Use Zoom-out to see where it is located!"
-    - Everything seems to be all right.
+    - "Everything seems to be all right."
   - Zoom level info.
   - Delete tool
-    - Cannot delete Start object or last Exit object.
+    - In-game editor: "You cannot delete the Start object!", "You cannot delete the Exit object!" (last one maybe) and "This is the only polygon, so you cannot delete it." (last polygon can be grass).

 - Show defaults for object, start and images while loading.